 An independent interim valuation of QEC's specialised land was performed by the Valuer-General Victoria, the effective date of the valuation is 30 June 2022.
-The valuation was performed using the market approach adjusted for CSO.
-An managerial valuation of QEC's specialised buildings was approved by the Department of Health, the effective date of the valuation is 30 June 2022.
+The valuation was performed using the market appoach adjusted for CSO.
+There was no managerial valuation of QEC's specialised buildings in the financial year 2022-2023.

-Motor Vehicles
+Vehicles